HDRUK/CaRROT-CDM/README.md

+# CO-CONNECT Tools

+Welcome to our repo for `python` tools used by/with the CO-CONNECT project

-# ETLTool
+## ETLTool

-A tool for converting a ETL to a CDM, as used by the UK (CO-CONNECT)[co-connect.ac.uk] project
+A tool for converting a ETL to a CDM, as used by the UK [CO-CONNECT](https://co-connect.ac.uk) project.
 ```
 usage: etl2cdm [-h] --inputs INPUTS [INPUTS ...] [--output-folder OUTPUT_FOLDER] [--term-mapping TERM_MAPPING]
                --structural-mapping STRUCTURAL_MAPPING [--chunk-size CHUNK_SIZE] [-v]